 Sacramento Electric Scooter Accident Lawyer

 Similar to bike sharing, scooter sharing is mainly for commuting.
-It’s designed to travel short distances such as riding from the bus station to the office or to a location that’s about 10 to 15 minutes away.The Start of Rentable Electric Scooters
+It's designed to travel short distances, such as riding from the bus station to the office or to a location about 10 to 15 minutes away.The Start of Rentable Electric Scooters

 On the flip side, e-scooters also pose a risk when being ridden carelessly.
 Accidents involving e-scooters can be deadly if the rider falls off or if the scooter malfunctions.
-Potential of serious injuries are remarkably high if scooter operators:
+The potential of serious injuries is remarkably high if scooter operators:

 - Ride recklessly at high speeds in pedestrian areas.